davidvera13/learning-angular/Angular - The Complete Guide/step12-angular-universal/app24-ng-universal/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.1.

+## Convert to universal
+Universal allow to load page on which user arrives to be like a classic html page.
+That means that the page can be then referenced by search engines if required:

+>  ng add @nguniversal/express-engine

+If we want to deploy :

+> ng build && ng run app24-ng-universal:server
+> npm run build:ssr

+On deployment server:
+> npm install
+>
+> npm run serve:ssr

+Universal app require a server that allow running node js server

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.